sampsyo/cs6120/content/blog/2019-12-03-posits/index.md

 After denormalization:
 ![](denormalized.png)

-- Bogus Results: the result of overflow (e.g., dividing by a very small number) or partial functions applied to elements outside of their domains (e.g, division by zero) have no representation
+- Bogus Results: the result of overflow (e.g., dividing by a very small number) or partial functions applied to elements outside of their domains (e.g, division by zero) have no representation.
     - The case of overflow is captured by the *positive and negative infinity* values, each represented by the bit pattern corresponding to an all ones exponent and all zeros mantissa, and differentiated by the sign bit.
     - The case of a non-result of a partial function is captured by the *NaN* value (meaning, "not a number"), represented by the various bit patterns with an all ones exponent and non-zero mantissa.